 We recently worked on another project with Lawrence Livermore National Laboratory in Livermore, California.
-The lab awarded the fabricating of eight 316 stainless steel dryer vessels and associated components to a firm in the Chicago area.
-After fabricating, the process specification called for electropolishing the vessel and components per ASTM B912.
+After fabricating stainless steel dryer vessels, the process specification called for electropolishing the vessel and components per ASTM B912.
 The engineers wanted to make sure that the surface finish was improved and that the parts were free of contaminants and in a passive state.
-Prior to receiving the various components for electropolishing, a quality engineer from Lawrence Livermore visited Able to perform an audit based on our ability to perform per the ASTM B912 specification.
-After the audit we became one of only two approved vendors qualified to provide electropolishing for their lab.
-The dryer components Able electropolished were to be used on their Laser Fusion Project.
+After an audit by a quality engineer from Lawrence Livermore, we became one of only two approved vendors qualified to provide electropolishing for their lab.
+The dryer components Able electropolished were designed for use in the laboratory’s Laser Fusion Project.

 Able has electropolished numerous parts made from stainless steel, aluminum and copper for use in the Advanced Photon Source electron accelerator at Argonne National Laboratory in Lemont, Illinois since 1994.
 More recently, we electropolished multiple sets of electrodes made from 304 SS to remove the iron embedded in the pores of the metal surface.

 Compared to passivation alone, electropolishing is 30 times more effective for improving corrosion resistance.
 Send your samples for electropolishing and we will evaluate both finish and dimensional changes.
 If electropolishing is planned during the design stage, the material removal can be factored into your final size specifications.